Turn in Applications to:

 The Red Clay Consolidated School District takes part in the National School Lunch Program/School Breakfast Program/After School Snack Program.
 Nutritious meals are served every school day.
 All meals served must meet nutrition standards established by the U.S. Department of Agriculture.

-Elementary students may buy lunch for $1.50 and breakfast for $0.75.
+For Red Clay Schools not participating in the CEP program, elementary students may buy lunch for $1.50 and breakfast for $0.75.
 Secondary students may buy lunch for $1.75 and breakfast for $0.90.
-You may prepay for school meals.
-Buy ten (10) meals and get (1) free at a cost of $15.00 for elementary and $17.50 for secondary students.
+You may prepay for school meals through our online payment system, PayPams (click here) or by sending money or check to the school cafeteria.
 Please make checks payable to Red Clay Nutrition Services.